In this Guide

 It has a headrest built in.
 We love separate headrests because they provide customizable cradling for the back of your head and the top of your neck, which generally gets tired and sore through the day.
 Unlike built-in headrests, this dedicated attachment is easy to customize to your body.

-It has pneumatic height adjustment, and tilt tension control like the SPACE model.
-This one also has adjustable arm rests, which is a nice advantage.
+It has pneumatic height adjustment, and tilt tension control..
+This one also has adjustable arm rests, which is a nice advantage over other budget models.

 The high-density mesh resists tears.
 It’s also easy to clean, and fire resistant to meet workplace safety standards.
 Like our other recommendations, it also dissipates heat well, and keeps you cool and sweat-free.